klaythompson011/bikesharing/README.md

 •	Checkout Times for Users: This graph shows that for all riders, the majority of bike rides last less than 40 minutes, with peak duration at approximately 10 minutes.

-•	Checkout.
-Times by Gender: This graph further breaks down trip durations by gender.
+•	Checkout Times by Gender: This graph further breaks down trip durations by gender.
 Peak trip duration remains at approximately 10 minutes for both female and male riders.

 ## Summary